chainloop-dev/chainloop/docs/docs/getting-started/attestation-crafting.md

 - Push it to the control plane for storage

 :::note
-Chainlooop leverages Cosign for signing and verifying, so it supports any of its key providers.
+Chainloop leverages Cosign for signing and verifying, so it supports any of its key providers.
 Currently, local file-based `cosign private key` and GCP, AWS, Azure and Hashicorp Vault KMS are supported.

 In future releases this will not be needed since we will rely on keyless signing and verification.